 If you’re heading to Morocco and planning to go Erg Chebbi or Erg Chigaga, you may want to check out this Sahara Desert packing list I made.
 I did quite a bit of research before I left for Morocco and I was pretty happy with what I brought with me so I thought I would share it with anyone who is getting ready to go.
 We went with a company called Sahara Bereber which we loved and would recommend to everyone.

-My Sahara Desert Packing List – (links are clickable)
+My Sahara Desert Packing List

 - Water – I am not sure how much you drink but it is the desert and very arid.
 It’s vital to stay hydrated.
 I bought 2 x 1.5 Liters.
-You do have the option to buy some at the camp but we stocked up at CarreFour supermarket in Essaouira since I was sick.
+You do have the option to buy some at the camp but we stocked up at Carrefour supermarket in Essaouira since I was sick.
 Pick up some bottles if you have the opportunity or at least buy some at the riad where you may be storing your things.

 - Large capacity external battery – I take a ton of photos so having backup power was vital.
 I am glad that I took my Goal Zero solar-powered generator.
 If you are bringing a smartphone, action camera, and other equipment you may want to consider something a bit more substantial.
 I packed my Goal Zero Sherpa 50 kit and it kept my multiple cameras and smartphone charged.
 We had 1 outlet of power in our tent but it wasn’t working.
-I was sharing the room with 2 others so it was important to be able to have my own since I bring so much gear.
+I was sharing the room with my brother and his wife so it was important to be able to have my own since I bring so much gear.
 I charged the Sherpa via an outlet in my hotel room prior to arriving at the desert but brought my solar panel just in case.
 Bringing the battery was good enough for me.
 Here are other options by Goal Zero.